Inhaltsstoffe

 Skin with hyperpigmentation or uneven skin tone:

-Salicylic acid can help reduce post-inflammatory hyperpigmentation (dark spots after acne) by promoting cell renewal and making the skin appear smooth and even.
+Salicylic acid can help reduce post-inflammatory hyperpigmentation (dark spots after acne) by promoting cell renewal and making skin appear smooth and even.

 Application and precautions:

-Sun protection: Since salicylic acid can make the skin more sensitive to sunlight, it should be combined with a broad-spectrum sunscreen (SPF 30 or higher) during the day.
+Sun protection: Since salicylic acid can make skin more sensitive to sunlight, it should be combined with a broad-spectrum sunscreen (SPF 30 or higher) during the day.

 Leave a comment